li-boxuan/Parallel-GAT/cpp/README.md

 Attention Network for Protein-Protein Interactions (PPI) datasets.
 The trained GAT has 0.965841 micro F-1 score on the test PPI graph.
 Then, we export the trained parameters and use our C++ implementation to run the inference.
-The sequential implementation achieves same micro F-1 score, which proves the correctness of our implementation.
+The sequential C++ implementation achieves same micro F-1 score, which proves the correctness of our implementation.

 # OpenMP Parallelism